lyle-univ/cos301-team-lime/README.md

 1. Pull before you push

-2. In the projects tab, move work you want to work on from The TODO column into In Progress column and assign yourself to the issue.
+2. In the projects tab, move work you want to work on from the TODO column into the In Progress column and assign yourself to the issue.

 3. When complete, move your work from In Progress to the Review column to be reviewed and given feedback by a peer.
-After review, the peer will move the work to done and close the issue.
+After review, the peer will move the work to Done and close the issue.

 3. Push bleeding edge work into wip